What is Interlibrary Loan or ILL-Odum Express?

 - If you are in a hurry and you need a book, check to see what we have in electronic books in our library's GIL Catalog.

 - Need a journal article?
-Try VSU's Full Text Journal Title List, you might be able to print the article immediately and don't forget to check the VSU GIL catalog in case the library has a current subscription for the periodical title as distributed on paper.
+Try VSU's Journals A-Z, you might be able to print the article immediately and don't forget to check the VSU GIL catalog in case the library has a current subscription for the periodical title as distributed on paper.

 What if I have a question you haven't answered here?